droidian/unl0kr/README.md

 - Password-entry UI including on-screen keyboard on the framebuffer
 - Input device discovery for keyboards, mice and trackpads
-- On-screen keyboard control via mouse or trackpad (including cursor)
+- On-screen keyboard control via one or more mouse / trackpad (including cursor)
+- On-screen keyboard control via one or more hardware keyboard (including support for multiple layouts using XKB)
+  - Works great on my laptop keyboard but occasionally drops keys on my Ergodox EZ)
 - On-screen keyboard control via touchscreen (tested on PinePhone)
-- Halfway functional text input via keyboard devices (US layout only, works great on my laptop keyboard but drops keys on my Ergodox EZ)

 ## To do